 What is Magnet?

-Objects which attract magnetic materials like cobalt, nickel and iron are called as a magnet.
+Objects, which attract magnetic materials like cobalt, nickel and iron are called as a magnet.

 The ancient, elderly, Greek shepherd was the first person to discover mineral.
 It is a naturally occurring mineral called magnetite.
-Therefore, this naturally occurring mineral – magnet was named by the discover’s name.
+Therefore, this naturally occurring mineral – magnet was named by the discoverer’s name.
 The magnets, obtained naturally from a Magnetite rock, are called as the natural magnets and those magnets prepared by the combination of certain mineral ores are called as the artificial magnets.

 Magnetic Materials: Cobalt, nickel and iron are some examples of Magnetic Materials.
 These materials easily attract a magnet.